 He kept an ear out.
 So far, nothing useful.

-A balding, overweight sea elf was sat with his mates around a flimsy table, bragging about the usual topics; money, drugs and sex.
+A balding, overweight sea elf was sitting with his mates around a flimsy table, bragging about the usual topics; money, drugs and sex.
 One of his buddies was staring at Tobin— no, at the girl next to him, Tobin realized with a shake of his head.

 “What can I get you, sir?”
 The bartender came around the counter, looking harried; a new hire, from the looks of it.